gatheringhallstudios/MHWorldData/README.md

 This project sources most of its data from spreadsheets in the [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
 If you want to contribute a code change, inspect build.py in the root folder and follow the import trail.

 If you are unable to work Git but have data corrections or translations to contribute, you can create a Github Issue with the new file or share a link to a google drive spreadsheet.

-### Iceborne
-As I don't own a PS4, I have to wait for the PC version to be released before I can do anything.
-If you want Iceborne data to exist in the database before then, please submit a pull request and it'll be merged in.
-The order of data that needs to be worked on to avoid the least amount of headaches is:
-- items or skills
-- monsters (depends on items)
-- decorations (depends on skills)
-- armor/weapons/charms (depends on skills and items)

 ### MISSING (Important Todo)
 This is data we'd love to receive help towards.